 Traditional Treatments for High Blood Pressure

-One of the most effective treatments for combating high blood pressure is to acknowledge the problem and actively do something about it.
-For example, losing weight if you are overweight.
-Quitting smoking.
-Eating a healthy diet and regularly working out.
-Also, it is always best to limit alcohol consumption.
+One of the best ways to combat high blood pressure is to acknowledge the problem and actively do something about it.
+For example, lose weight if you are overweight.
+Quit smoking, change to a healthy diet and exercise regularly.
+Also, it is best to limit alcohol consumption.

-There are several types of drugs that are used to treat high blood pressure.
-These include;
+There are several types of drugs you can use to treat high blood pressure.
+These include:

-Angiotensin II receptor blockers (ARBs) – These are drugs that are used for controlling high blood pressure, treating heart failure and preventing kidney failure.
+- Angiotensin-Converting Enzyme (ACE) Inhibitors: These drugs are used for controlling high blood pressure, treating heart failure, and preventing kidney failure.

-Drugs such as Amiloride and Bumetanide that help your kidneys take salt and water out of your body.
+- Diuretics: Drugs such as amiloride and bumetanide help your kidneys take salt and water out of your body.

-Drugs such as Acebutolol or Atenolol that slow down your heartbeat and keep your heart from squeezing hard.
+- Beta-blockers: Drugs such as acebutolol or atenolol slow down your heartbeat and keep your heart from squeezing hard.

-Drugs such as Norvasc and Plendil that are used to lower blood pressure.
-They slow the movement of calcium into the cells of the heart and blood vessel walls which makes it easier for the heart to pump and widens blood vessels.
+- Calcium Channel Blockers: Drugs such as Norvasc and Plendil are used to lower blood pressure.
+They slow the movement of calcium into the cells of the heart and blood vessel walls.
+This process makes it easier for the heart to pump and widens blood vessels.

-These drugs help stop nerve signals before they can tell your blood vessels to tighten.
-Your vessels stay relaxed allowing the blood to run through them at a smoother rate.
-Alpha-blocker drugs include Doxazosin and Prazosin.
+- Alpha-blockers: These drugs help stop nerve signals before they can tell your blood vessels to tighten.
+Your vessels stay relaxed, allowing the blood to run through them at a smoother rate.
+Alpha-blockers include doxazosin and prazosin.

-- Omega 3 fish oil supplements: Over the last couple of years, many people that suffer from high blood pressure have turned to Omega 3 fish oil supplements.
-Omega 3 contacts both docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) which help to prevent heart disease and lower blood pressure,
+- Omega 3 fish oil supplements: Over the last couple of years, many people with high blood pressure have turned to Omega 3 fish oil supplements.
+Omega 3 contains both docosahexaenoic acid (DHA) and eicosatetraenoic acid (EPA).
+They can help to prevent heart disease and lower blood pressure.

 Marijuana Treatment for High Blood Pressure

 According to some, it also depends on the method of consumption.
-For example, vaping is considered a safer bet than traditional smoking as when vaping your body isn’t fighting off toxins in your lungs when vaping.
+For example, vaping is considered safer than traditional smoking.
+Your body isn’t fighting off toxins in your lungs when vaping.
 Causing your body to fight in this manner could increase blood pressure.

-Research has shown that anandamide, the body’s natural version of THC relaxes blood vessels allowing blood to flow through more freely and due to this it is believed that if the body’s natural THC components can help to reduce high blood pressure, then specific marijuana strains may have a positive effect on helping patients overcome high blood pressure.
+Anandamide, the body’s natural version of THC, relaxes blood vessels, allowing blood to flow through more freely.
+It is believed that if the body’s natural THC components can help to reduce high blood pressure, specific marijuana strains could have a similar effect.

-The best-known strains for hypertension include Indica dominant hybrids such as White Haze (Indica) and Early Queen (Indica), but these strains are not always found at every dispensary.
+The best-known strains for hypertension include indica-dominant hybrids such as White Haze (indica) and Early Queen (indica).
+However, these strains cannot always be found at every dispensary.
 Fortunately, the five we have outlined below are a little easier to locate.

 5 Best Marijuana Strains for High Blood Pressure

-Please note that it is always best to consult with a medical marijuana doctor before consuming any marijuana strain, and if you do suffer from any severe medical conditions, you should attend regular checkups to monitor your blood pressure and medical situation.
+Please note that it is always best to consult with a medical marijuana doctor before consuming any marijuana strain.
+If you have any severe medical condition, attend regular check-ups to monitor your blood pressure and medical situation.

 Final Thoughts About Marijuana and High Blood Pressure

-When using medical cannabis to combat high blood pressure it is always important to remember that specific marijuana strains could have an adverse effect on the body.
-While marijuana strains are known to have an immediate uplifting effect, which is excellent for some conditions, it can also increase the heart rate which isn’t a good side-effect for those who suffer from high blood pressure.
-It’s important to consult with a professional before you decide to use marijuana as a medical treatment and receive a detailed plan on how to consume to avoid any complications especially as the effect of cannabis on each individual is different from person to person.
+When using medical cannabis to combat high blood pressure, remember that specific marijuana strains could hurt the body.
+Some marijuana strains may have an immediate uplifting effect, which is excellent for some conditions.
+However, they can also increase the heart rate, which isn’t ideal for those who suffer from high blood pressure.